Particular/docs.particular.net/samples/step-by-step/sample.md

 Like the client and the server, the Subscriber application also needs to be configured as an NServiceBus endpoint.

-In the Subscriber application, add the following code to the program's Main method:
+In the Subscriber application, add the following code to the Program class:

 snippet:SubscriberInit